Lok Sabha polls: 21% candidates contesting in second phase have criminal cases against them

 Of the 250 candidates with criminal cases, 32 have declared cases where they have been convicted.
 Three candidates have declared cases related to murder, whereas 24 have declared attempt to murder cases.

 A total of 28 candidates have been accused in cases related to crimes against women and one of them has also declared a case related to rape.
-Of the total, 21 candidates have declared cases related to hate speech against themselves.
+Of the total, 21 candidates have declared cases related to hate speech.

 Among the major parties, 31, or 45%, of the 69 candidates from the BJP and 35, or 51%, of Congress’ 68 candidates have declared criminal cases against themselves.